IBM/dbb-zappbuild/REPORT.md

 MortgageApplication/cobol/epscsmrt.cbl
 ````

-In a mergeBuild scenario, where the build list does not intersect with the changes on the mainBuildBranch, the build passes as expected.
+In a mergeBuild scenario, where the build list does not intersect with the changes on the upstream branch, the build passes as expected.

 ```
 ** Build start at 20211221.111003.010